MineInAbyss/Issue-Tracker/.github/ISSUE_TEMPLATE/survival--suggestion-feature-request.md

 ---
-name: Survival Suggestion/Feature Request
+name: 'Survival: Suggestion/Feature Request'
 about: Is the survival server missing something?
-Is something annoying you?
+Do you wish you could do something in a certain way?
 title: ''
 labels: feature-request, survival-server
 assignees: ''